mryhryki/example-integration-test-by-playwright/README.md

-# example-integration-test-by-playwrite
+# example-integration-test-by-playwright

-This repository is example of integration test for frontend by [Playwrite](https://playwright.dev/).
+This repository is example of integration test for frontend by [Playwright](https://playwright.dev/).

 ## Development